madmace/ALFONSo_ICL8038/ICs.md

 An problem with this generators is strong distortion on sine wave output pin 2, so most of the solutions based on this chip has a limited frequency.
 Another is that the square wave output from pin 9 is an open collector that needs to be pulled up to the power supply.
 In some way the quality of other waveforms is dependent on the load on this pin.
 I excluded the 15M potentiometer indicated in the datasheet on page 7, squeezes the top of the upper half of the signal.
 As mentioned, square output pin 9 with open collector, normally would never be able to give a good square wave at these frequencies.
 Rising edge depends only on the pull-up resistor and its growing very slowly.
 If we give too strong pull-up resistor, in turn, the trailing edge will be weak because the internal transistor is too heavily loaded.
-Here, i fixed the square wave with a comparator so that the slope is pretty steep, steep as applied comparator can give.
+Here, I fixed the square wave with a comparator so that the slope is pretty steep, steep as applied comparator can give.
 Shown in the schematic LM339 has 1.3μs response time but it would be good to use even faster model of comparator.
 The amplitude of the signal, unfortunately, is not the same for each function, tests have shown that trying to match it with the usual R/R signal dividers will give very distorted waveforms as rounded square and triangle, so i resigned from such divisors.

 Sine output on pin 2 as ratio 0.22~ * Vcc<BR>